NicoJuicy/LearnML/time_series/time_series_decomposition.md

 - There may be non-repeating cycles mixed in with the repeating seasonality components.

-However, these abstract models provide a simple framework that you can use to analyze your data and explore ways to think about and forecast your problem.
+However, these abstract models provide a simple framework that we can use to analyze the data and explore ways to think about and forecast the problem.

-## Automatic Time Series Decomposition
+### Automatic Time Series Decomposition

 There are methods to automatically decompose a time series.

 The `statsmodels` library provides an implementation of the naive or classical decomposition method in a function called `seasonal_decompose()`.

-The statsmodels linrary requires that you specify whether the model is additive or multiplicative.
+The statsmodels linrary requires that we specify whether the model is additive or multiplicative.

-Both techniques will produce a result and you must be careful to be critical when interpreting the result.
+Both techniques will produce a result and we must be careful to be critical when interpreting the result.

-A review of a plot of the time series and some summary statistics can often be a good start to get an idea of whether your time series problem looks additive or multiplicative.
+A review of a plot of the time series and some summary statistics can often be a good start to get an idea of whether the time series problem appears additive or multiplicative.

-The `seasonal_decompose()` function returns a result object which contains arrays to access four pieces of data from the decomposition.
+The `seasonal_decompose()` function returns a result object that contains arrays to access four pieces of data from the decomposition.

-The snippet below shows how to decompose a series into trend, seasonal, and residual components assuming an additive model.
+The snippet below shows how to decompose a series into trend, seasonal, and residual components assuming an additive model:

 ```py
     from statsmodels.tsa.seasonal import seasonal_decompose